NoroffFEU/development-platforms/src/content/docs/travis-ci/travis-ci-case-study.md

 - **Ruby on Rails:**
   A full-stack web application framework.
 It is a popular choice for web development because it provides a lot of functionality out of the box.
-- **Ember.js:**
-  JavaScript framework, known for its ease of use and its ability to create complex UIs.
+- **Ember.js:** A JavaScript framework, known for its ease of use and its ability to create complex UIs.
 - **OpenSSL:**
   A toolkit that implements a variety of cryptographic functions and protocols.
 It is used for a wide range of security purposes, including encrypting communications, verifying digital signatures, and authenticating users.
 - **Puppet:**